puppetlabs/puppetlabs-node_encrypt/README.md

 The `node_encrypt::certificates` class can synchronize certificates across your infrastructure so that encryption works from all compile masters.
-Please be aware that **this class will create a filesystem mount on the CA node** making public certificates available for download by node listed in the `$whitelist`.
+Please be aware that **this class will create a fileserver mount on the CA node** making public certificates available for download by node listed in the `$whitelist`.

 Classify all your masters, including the CA or Master of Masters, with this class.